Lady Diana Legge1

 Last Edited=16 Sep 2007

-Brigadier Adrian Lewis Matthews was the son of Major Barbran Henry Matthews.1 He married Lady Diana Legge, daughter of Sir William Legge, 7th Earl of Dartmouth and Lady Ruperta Wynn-Carington, on 1 June 1946.1 He died on 28 October 1976.2
+Brigadier Adrian Lewis Matthews was the son of Major Barbran Henry Matthews.1 He married Lady Diana Legge, daughter of William Legge, 7th Earl of Dartmouth and Lady Ruperta Wynn-Carington, on 1 June 1946.1 He died on 28 October 1976.2

-Brigadier Adrian Lewis Matthews was invested as a Officer, Order of the British Empire (O.B.E.).1 He held the office of Justice of the Peace (J.P.).2 He gained the rank of Brigadier in the service of the Royal Artillery.1 He was decorated with the Military Cross (M.C.).1
+He was appointed Officer, Order of the British Empire (O.B.E.)1 He held the office of Justice of the Peace (J.P.)2 He was awarded the Military Cross (M.C.)1 He gained the rank of Brigadier in the Royal Artillery.1

 Citations